Harold Troyer Harold Troyer

 • Relevant

-• whereas desires are usually vague and undefined
+Whereas desires are usually vague and undefined.

-Purpose : Goals are what you need to do.
-Desires are what you want to have
+Purpose: Goals are what you need to do.
+Desires are what you want to have.

 Why the distinction matters

-• Treating a desire ( uncontrollable) as a goal ( controllable ) can lead to frustration and disappointment.
-To achieve results, desires should be converted into concrete goals by defining specific actions, deadlines and steps.
-When our desires are not met we get upset, and and hurt.
+Treating a desire (uncontrollable) as a goal (controllable) can lead to frustration and disappointment.
+To achieve results, desires should be converted into concrete goals by defining specific actions, deadlines, and steps.

 Read More